UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

 ## MRS_eLife_PTS_201025.csv
 This dataset contains the estimated genetic similarity between all pairs of _P. falciaparum_ isolates derived from participants in each MRS survey (2012, 2014, 2015, and 2017), based on parwise type sharing (PTS).
-These data include de-identified information from individual survey participants.
+This dataset includes relevant de-identified information from individual survey participants.

 PTS, analogous to the Sørensen Index, is a similarity statistic to evaluate the proportion of DBLα types shared between two isolate repertoires (i.e., DBLα repertoire overlap) and ranges from 0 (i.e., no DBLα repertoire overlap) to 1 (i.e., identical DBLα isolate repertoires).
 * **mrs_study_id1**: Unique identifier of isolate sent for DBLa sequencing